Fra0013To/GINN/README.md

 ## License
 _GINN_ is released under the MIT License (refer to the LICENSE file for details).

+## Requirements
+The requirements.txt file contains the required python modules for using the codes of this repository.
+**N.B.:** in the requirements we use tensorflow for CPUs but the codes work also with tensorflow for GPUs.

 ## Citation
 If you find GINNs useful in your research, please cite:
 #### BibTeX